 There is also the choice of buying train tickets point-by-point at sites like RailEurope.com.
 There are occasions when buying tickets separately is cheaper than buying a pass.
 It all depends on how many trains you plan on taking, the routes, seating/sleeper class.

 On the other hand, Europe is also full of budget airlines.
-In many occasions they are cheaper and faster than trains.
+In many occasions, they are cheaper and faster than trains.
 You can travel between countries for fares starting at $10 and even less.
-Sites like SkyScanner.com and Low Cost Carrier Guide will help you find budget airfares.
-Then, compare and mix-n-match with trains to get the most effective transportation methods for your trip.
+Sites like SkyScanner.com and Low-Cost Carrier Guide will help you find budget airfares.
+Then, compare and mix-n-match with trains to get the most efficient transportation methods for your trip.

 One thing to have in mind is that most budget airlines travel to secondary airports that are often far from the city center.
 In these cases, also take into account the cost of getting to/from the airport and see if it’s viable.